 VOLUNTEERING AT REVISION URBAN FARM

-• We welcome individual volunteers or groups of up to 12 people, ages 12 and up
+• We welcome individual volunteers or groups of up to 12 people, ages 12 and up.
+For volunteers ages 12 – 16, we require one adult for every 5 youth volunteers.

 While we appreciate all inquiries, we receive many requests to volunteer with us.
 We will do our best to schedule you or your group, but cannot guarantee everyone a volunteer placement.